—York University, 2019/2020 —

 ** Test # 4 takes place during the first 20 minutes of today’s class **

 Read for today: IB Ch.
+9 Studying the New Testament in Its Ancient Context (227-239) and indicated readings from the gospels; IB Ch.
 11 Mark’s Story of Jesus in the Midst of Roman Retribution (pp. 269-288).
 Be sure to read the Gospel of Mark.

 - Look at Mark 3:5, 6:5, 10:16, 21, 40, 13:32 and chapters 14-15.
 What general impression do you get about Jesus from these verses?